m50d/m50d.github.com/_posts/2014-10-04-object-oriented-essentialism.md

 Is this borne out in practice?
 Maybe; in the functional world I notice a wider range of "micro-libs", a handful of classes bundled up as a project like `libfoo-bar`, with a limited scope ("extends `libfoo` to support `libbar`").
 In OO-land it's more likely that `libfoo`, `libbar` and `libfoo-bar` would be released together as a single framework; there are OO microframeworks as well, but I've never heard of a functional "macroframework" with the all-encompassing scope of Spring or Rails.

 And the "big data" world seems to gravitate inevitably to functional ideas like MapReduce - partly because of the execution model, but also because big data is rarely perfectly schematized.
 More often we find malformed or overlapping entries, and one of the hardest parts of a big data pipeline is handling these outliers, ensuring that these ontological arguments - when `Supercell` performed as `Egoist`, were they the same band or a new one?[1] - can be handled or at least contained.
+Many of Shirky's predictions are already coming true:

 But we should not be too quick to cast aside our OO tools.
 <br/>